This post stems from this Question to which the author has never taken the time to give any answer whatsoever.

 The data the author refers to is a collection of decimal numbers.

 The expression "cumulative histogram" is more recent, see for instance Wiki for a quick explanation.
-Shortly a cumulative histogram can be seen as an estimator of the Cumulative Density Function (CDF) of a random variable the sample at hand is drawn from.
+Shortly a cumulative histogram can be seen as an approximation of the Cumulative Density Function (CDF) of the random variable whose the sample at hand is drawn from.

-Anyway, I have done a little bit of work arround the OP's question whiwh ended in a procedure named Hodgepodge (surely not a very explicit name but I was lacking inspiration) which enables plotting (if asked) several informations in addition to the required cumulative histogram:
+Anyway, I have done a little bit of work arround the OP's question, and it ended in a procedure named Hodgepodge (surely not a very explicit name but I was lacking inspiration) which enables plotting (if asked) several informations in addition to the required cumulative histogram:

 • The histogram of the raw data for the same list of bin bounds.